Feline Lower Urinary Tract Disease

 WHAT IS IT?
 HOW DO I HELP PREVENT IT FROM HAPPENING?

 What is FLUTD?
 Feline lower urinary tract disease (FLUTD) refers to a group of conditions that affect the bladder and urethra of cats.
-All cats with FLUTD display similar signs.
+Cats with FLUTD display one or more of these signs.

 - Urinate frequently and strain when they urinate.

 - Urinate outside of the litter box and in unusual areas.

 There are several causes of FLUTD but the most common are as follows: